Deploy Dragonfly on CKS

 ```

-This installs the Dragonfly Custom Resource Definition (CRD), which is used to define Dragonfly clusters, along with the Operator that manages them.
+This installs the Dragonfly Custom Resource Definition (CRD), which defines Dragonfly clusters, along with the Operator that manages them.
 It creates a new namespace called `dragonfly-operator-system` for the Operator itself.

-It's possible to add `dragonfly-operator` as a dependency to the CoreWeave chart (which you'll download in the next step), but it's preferred to install it in a separate namespace from the database.
+You can add `dragonfly-operator` as a dependency to the CoreWeave chart, which you download in the next step.
+However, installing it in a separate namespace from the database is preferred.
 The Operator can manage multiple Dragonfly clusters in different namespaces.

 2. Clone the CoreWeave Dragonfly chart repository.
 It's located at [https://github.com/coreweave/reference-architecture/tree/main/tooling/vector\_dbs/cw-dragonfly](https://github.com/coreweave/reference-architecture/tree/main/tooling/vector_dbs/cw-dragonfly).

 3. Edit the chart's `values.yaml` with your details.
-None of the values in `values.yml` *must* be changed, but you may want to adjust them for your specific use case.
+None of the values in `values.yaml` must be changed, but you can adjust them for your specific use case.
 Keep the following principles in mind:

 * Dragonfly allocates 80% of the limit memory.